beamtan/Netflix-Home-iOS/README.md

 # Netflix-Home-iOS
-This project demonstrates the implementation of a Netflix-like UICollectionViewCompositionalLayout in Swift.
+This project demonstrates the implementation of a Netflix-like UICollectionView in Swift.
+Using UICollectionViewCompositionalLayout for custom layout.